HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 1. Image optimization:

 Compress images without sacrificing quality.
-Consider implementing lazy loading so images only load when they’re about to enter the viewport.
+Consider lazy loading so images only load when they’re about to enter the viewport.

 2. Minimize HTTP requests:

-3. Implement browser caching:
+3. Add browser caching:

 4. Use a content delivery network (CDN):